chike0905/PrivGethNetBasedonDocker/README.md

 - `setup_nodes.sh` create a test directory to store test logs.
     - The name of the test directory is `YYYYmmdd-HHMMSS`.
     - The contents are as like followings;
-        - Data directory of node1 has ethereum and ethash for mining.
+        - Data directory of each node has ethereum and ethash for mining.
-        - Data directory of other node is just only as ethereum datadir.
     ```
     result/20200101-0000000/
     ├── logs              : geth log on each node
+    │   ├── mergedlog.csv : merged log of each node
     │   ├── node1
     │   ├── node2
     │   └── node3
     ├── node1             : Datadir for node1
     │   ├── ethereum      : Ethereum Datadir
     │   └── ethash        : Ethash Dir
     ├── node2             : Ethereum datadir for node2
     ...
     └── node3             : for node3
     ```

 ## ToDo
 - How to make topology?
     - (Temporary) Nodes connect to Node1.
 - How to mining?
-    - (Temporary) Node 1 is mining.
+    - (Temporary) All node is mining.
+    - Check how to reorg
 ## Licence
 WTFPL